haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 5. One of the important features of DEM is that it can be used to create a hillshade relief.
 Hillshade is mostly used in visualization to create an imposing 3D-effect of the surface.
 Let's create a hillshade using this DEM.
 	- Open the *Hillshade* tool
 	- Choose the filled DEM as the Elevation layer
 	- Try out how the hillshade turns out with the default settings.
-You can change the result by adjusting these default values for azimuth and altitude.
+You can change the result by adjusting these default values for azimuth and vertical angle.
 Basically, this adjusts from which angle the light hits the ground.
 	- Choose settings that you think are good and make that layer permanent, you can remove your test layers

 *Tip: Again, name the files!
 Good name for the first Hillshade could be for example “HillShade_Muurla_def” or “HS_Muurla_def” indicating that it’s a hillshade, study area and default settings – for the next one you could change the name to for example “HS_Muurla_Az180” and so on, based on the chosen settings.*